 And, making money from mobile has never been easier for providers because now there are only two main operating systems, Khodaverdy said.

 “It has gotten easier to supply content with two main operating systems — Android and iOS.
 There used to be 40 platforms that needed to be maintained,” he said.

 One concern for the mobile market, the panel agreed, is Apple’s iOS9 software update that has the ability to block advertising content when browsing.

 A number of third-party browsers have been available with the ability to block ads for iOS, but this time around, Apple has integrated the feature directly into Safari — something that consumers may or may not gravitate to.

 “Users are getting smarter; they realize that ads are necessary for content,” Khodaverdy said.
 “But they usually have a choice: To pay for an experience without ads or accept the ads.”

 Garel-Jones, however, said that in the long run ad blocking likely will be ubiquitous.

 “If Apple doesn’t push this someone else will,” he said.
 “I think it will be commonplace and be driven by mainstream because some of these ad companies are quite aggressive.
 It is a wait-and-see situation.”

-XBIZ London’s billing panel included the industry’s top payment processing specialists, including Mobius Payment’s Mia Hyun, CCBill’s Gary Jackson, Epoch’s Frank Gannon and NETbilling’s Wendy Campbell.
+XBIZ London’s billing panel included the industry’s top payment processing specialists, including Mobius Payment’s Mia Zhu, CCBill’s Gary Jackson, Epoch’s Frank Gannon and NETbilling’s Wendy Campbell.